Eunjoy Blog!

 By Eun-Joo Lee

 Happy New Year!
 I would like to introduce some good cyber movies you can watch during your break time.
 First movie you can watch is WarGames (1983): a young computer genius kid accidentally connects into a top-secret super-computer to impress a girl, which has complete control over the U.S. nuclear system.
 President Reagan watched this movie and raised a cyber security concern to the U.S government.
 Second movie is The Social Network (2010): this is a story about the founder of facebook, Mark Zuckerberg in 2004.
 Facebook started with Harvard students and expanded with other universities like Yale, Columbia, and Stanford.
 Now, Facebook is the world’s largest social networking website.
 In October 2021, Facebook changed the company name to META, which owns Facebook, Instagram, and WhatsApp.
-As of today, META was fined $414 million for using personal data without user consent from the Irish Data Protection Commision (DPC).
+As of today, META was fined $414 million for using personal data without user consent from the Irish Data Protection Commission (DPC).
 MET violated the EU’s General Data Protection Regulation (GDPR).
 The third movie is The Imitation Game (2014): It is a story about Alan Turing who saved millions of lives during World War 2 by cracking Germany’s Enigma secret code.
 And the fourth movie is Sneakers (1992): This movie is about a group of spies who discover a cyber attack program can be penetrated.
 The fifth movie is Enemy of State(1998): This action movie stars the famous actor, Will Smith who is a successful Washington D.C.
 Attorney, involved with a top-secret video from the National Security Agency.
 There are more good movies: Hackers (1995), The Net (1995), and Steve Jobs (2015).
 I want you to smell the roses during your journey and have some quality time to enjoy your life with your loved ones.
-Enjoy the movies!
+Enjoy the movies!.

 Watch out for the EarSpy attack!